rtmigo/img2texture/README.md

 ### Source tiled

-It will not work to turn it into an endless space background: the seams will be visible.
+The original image cannot be used as an endless background: the seams are visible.

 ![Source tiled](docs/1_orion_src_2x2.jpg)